folio-org/docs/content/en/docs/_index.md

 ---

 {{% alert title="NO LONGER SUPPORTED" color="info"%}}
-This documentation is for the Juniper version of FOLIO, which is no longer supported.
+This documentation is for the Juniper version of FOLIO.
+The Juniper release has reached end-of-life on 2022-04-19, is no longer supported, has known security vulnerabilities, and should not be used in production.
 Use the Releases menu to select another, supported version as needed.
 {{% /alert %}}

 Welcome to FOLIO documentation.
 FOLIO is an open source project that creates a new paradigm for collaboration between libraries, developers, and vendors.
 This open platform moves the industry well beyond the traditional library management system, offering libraries more choices of features and services.